njwitthoeft/BeanCounter/README.md

 # BeanCounter
 Image analysis for rapid phenotyping of soybeans.
-Developing under the UROP @ University of Minnesota
+Developed under the UROP @ University of Minnesota

 ## Overview
 This software is used to rapidly measure dimensions of seeds from images taken in an overhead camera rig.